wanghmin/wanghmin2.github.io/content/publication/feng-2024-nah/index.md

 publication_types:
 - paper-conference
 publication: '*SIGGRAPH 2024 Conference Papers*'
+doi: 3641519.3657411
 summary: We propose a neural-assisted homogenized constitutive model for simulating yarn-level cloth.
-This model is trained using collected strain energy datasets and its accuracy is validated through qualitative and quantitative experiments.
+This model is trained using strain energy datasets and is validated through qualitative and quantitative experiments.
 tags:
 - yarn-level Cloth Simulation
 - homogenization